 Changes are also happening in the oven world.
 Steam ovens are fast becoming the new “must-have” appliance.
 They cook food much faster, retain food nutrients and flavor better than conventional ovens.
 Leaving your meals juicy and delicious just like if you were dining out.
 Are you limited on aisle space, then consider getting a French Door wall oven.
 Not only are they stylish looking they can come equipped with Bluetooth so that you can control oven functions remotely from your smartphone.
 Stuck in traffic, worry no more.

 7. Hardwood Flooring is Still the Shining Star but Ceramic Tile is on its Heels

 Hardwood flooring is still very popular when it comes to kitchen flooring.
 But the second most popular option, ceramic flooring, is about to get more attention.
 Thanks to technology, ceramic flooring now comes in a wide variety of designs and styles and sizes.

-9. Large Multipurpose Kitchen Islands
+8. Single Level Multipurpose Kitchen Islands

-10. Pet-Friendly Spaces in the Kitchen
+9. Pet-Friendly Spaces in the Kitchen

 The kitchen can be a hazardous place for babies and pets if you are not careful.
 While we try really hard to babyproof the cooking area; we do not think much about pet-friendly spaces in the kitchen.
-But 2017 is bringing along some great ideas for a pet-friendly kitchen.
+But 2018 is bringing along some great ideas for a pet-friendly kitchen.
 If you are considering what flooring to choose for your pet-friendly space, check out this article, How to Choose the Best Flooring For Pets.

-Let these upcoming trends serve as design ideas for your 2017 kitchen renovation or new home construction.
+Let these upcoming trends serve as design ideas for your 2018 kitchen renovation or new home construction.
 These ideas combine the best in functionality and aesthetics to create the ultimate kitchen.